geneontology/go-site/metadata/rules/README.md

  * status: approved

-The IEP and its high thoughput equivalent, HEP, evidence codes are used where process involvement is inferred from the timing or location of expression of a gene, particularly when comparing a gene that is not yet characterized with the timing or location of expression of genes known to be involved in a particular process.
+The IEP and its high throughput equivalent, HEP, evidence codes are used where process involvement is inferred from the timing or location of expression of a gene, particularly when comparing a gene that is not yet characterized with the timing or location of expression of genes known to be involved in a particular process.
 This type of annotation is only suitable with terms from the